jxs/hawkeye/README.md

 You can use `ffmpeg` to send a RTP stream to a Watcher using a pre-recorded video file.
 This is useful to test functionality and to verify changes during development.

-> `ffmpeg` is a popular app, so it'll be in whatever package manager you use.
+> `ffmpeg` is a popular software for multimedia processing, so it should be available in whatever system package manager you use (eg. Homebrew, apt-get, yarn, etc).

 The prepared video might be a custom video clip that plays a video clip of your choosing, but with the slates that were configured against a Watcher spliced in to the